 The last pick of the best DJ controller is by a brand based in German.
 Popular for it’s inexpensive and trustworthy music equipment.
 CMD STUDIO 4A is the most affordable 4-deck controller with a built-in 4-channel audio interface you will find in the market.

-Behringer CMD Studio 4A doesn’t lack in anything, with touch-sensitive jog wheel, 100mm pitch fader, 3 band kill EQ, background illuminated buttons, effects and loop controller is everything you will need to start djing.
-Stand-out for the the LED feedback, a decent built-in audio interface and plenty of hot cues.
+Behringer CMD Studio 4A doesn’t lack in anything, with touch-sensitive jog wheel, 100mm pitch fader, 3 bands kill EQ, background illuminated buttons, effects and loop controller is everything you will need to start djing.
+Stand-out for the LED feedback, a decent built-in audio interface and plenty of hot cues.

 It is compatible with the most popular DJ softwares.
 Traktor, Serato Live, Ableton Live are some of them.
 But instead one of these they added a software called Deckadance LE software.
 I am a bit disappointed about that.

 conclusion: If you really don’t care about the brand, then the CMD STUDIO 4A is perfect for you.
 The DJ controller by Behringer has a very attractive price range and some features that overtake its competitors.
 The only big minus of this controller is that it doesn’t come with any popular DJ software.
 So inevitably you have to invest extra for Traktor or Serato DJ software.